wendingtuo/dotfiles/README.md

 git clone git@github.com:wendingtuo/dotfiles.git
 ```

-then use GNU stow to create symlinks
+`cd dotfiles` and then use GNU stow to create symlinks

 ```sh
 stow .